hashicorp/terraform-cdk/website/docs/cdktf/concepts/stacks.html.md

 You can specify multiple stacks in your application.
 For example, you may want a separate configuration for development, testing, and production environments.

-The following example synthesizes multiple Terraform configurations in the configured output folder.
+The example below synthesizes multiple Terraform configurations in the configured output folder.

 ```typescript
 import { Construct } from "constructs";